 This includes tree preservation plans, details and materials for paving, location, types, size and planting details for proposed trees, shrubs and other plants.

-Plan will show the materials, dimensions and construction details for hard and soft landscape elements including paving, furniture, seating, fences, rails, pergolas, retaining walls and other features and planting details.
+The plan will show the materials, dimensions and construction details for features, including paving, furniture, seating, fences, rails, pergolas, retaining walls and other features and planting details.

 Scale

-• Indicate in plan and section, existing/proposed pedestrian clearway widths
+- Indicate in the plan and section existing/proposed pedestrian clearway widths

-• Label all paving materials and provide design details for paving and other hard landscape elements on the site and in adjacent boulevard
+- Label all paving materials and provide design details for paving and other hard landscape elements on the site and in the adjacent boulevard

 Additional Resource